sonder74/pandas-challenge/README.md

 Trilogy Education Services © 2019.
 All Rights Reserved.

 ## Tools and Solutions
 With my **Heroes of Pymoli** project, I had my first opportunity to use what have since become two of my favorite data-analyis tools: Jupyter Notebooks and Python's Pandas library.
-I used them to access a large set of fantasy-game purchasing data
+I used them to access a large set of fantasy-game purchasing data, and then to create a series of Pandas dataframes.
+These dataframes and the Python logic I wrote helped to visualize sales trends, customer demographics, purchasing behavior, and more.